 The Energy Performance of Buildings (Certificates and Inspections) (England and Wales) (Amendment) Regulations 2011 had been expected in July but were eventually published in October.
-Together with the ‘Green Deal’, which is central to the Energy Act 2011, the measures are a welcome development.
+Together with the ‘Green Deal’, which is central to the Energy Act 2011, the EPC Regulations are a welcome development.
 Their purpose is to facilitate increased action in the reduction of carbon emissions and the implementation of property-related measures, intended to address climate change in compliance with EU Energy Performance of Buildings Directives.

 In her green living blog in April 2011, Faye Scott of the Green Alliance commented in relation her own residential sale and purchase that estate agents mention Energy Performance Certificates (EPCs) as being a legal requirement without “selling [them] and their potential benefits.”

 Scott’s view is that although buyers are unlikely to choose between two domestic properties based on energy costs alone, EPCs “could and should be used as a negotiating tactic.”
 Prospective commercial purchasers or tenants are less likely than residential purchasers to be as idealistic about the cosmetic appearance of premises and more hard-headed as to running costs but Scott’s view, that the benefits of EPCs are currently undersold, applies equally to commercial premises.